Butternut Squash Frittata with Sage

 - 3 Tbs. heavy cream

-In the deep half of a frittata pan over medium-high heat, warm 1 Tbs. of the olive oil.
+In a 10-inch (25-cm) ovenproof nonstick fry pan over medium-high heat, warm 1 Tbs. of the olive oil.
 Add one-fourth of the squash, season with salt and pepper and cook, stirring occasionally, until the squash is tender and beginning to brown, about 7 minutes.
 Transfer to a paper towel-lined plate.
 Repeat with the remaining squash in 3 batches, warming 1 Tbs. oil before cooking each batch.

 In a large bowl, whisk together the eggs and cream.
 Stir in the cheese, squash, onion and sage-butter mixture.

 Slide the frittata onto a serving plate.
-Cut into 8 wedges and serve with bacon.
+Cut into 8 wedges and serve.
 Serves 8.